siddharth-daftari/Expense-Management-System-load-balancing/README.md

 	docker run -d -p 8000:8000 --name proxy -e PYTHONUNBUFFERED=0 --link redis:redis -d proxy

-To check the logs (logs contain the statements for incoming requests and failure count for each replica if the request fails.
-Also it shows the remaining time till circuit breaker will remain open, if it received a request in open statement):
+To check the logs (logs contain the statements for incoming requests and failure count for each replica if the request fails. )
 	docker logs proxy